“Leaders will be those who empower others.” Bill Gates

 Here are some questions to ask to ensure your vision appeals to your young workers: Is it something they're passionate about?
 Does it offer immediate, tangible results?
 If these questions can be answered in the affirmative, you’re on the way to having a vision that empowers future leaders.

 2. Provide Ways to Contribute to the Vision

 Offer ways for your future leaders to pour into the vision.
 Better yet, offer incentives for them to come up with their own ways for contributing.
 Encourage your future leaders to participate in ways that produce measurable, tangible results.
 It’s empowering to have a role in a vision and see it come to pass.

-Nothing can disempower workers faster than feeling like their supervisor doesn’t respect them personally or professionally.
+Nothing can disempower workers faster than feeling disrespected.
 Second to that is when employees feel that a supervisor doesn’t respect an idea or suggestion they’ve put forward.
 Whether you agree or disagree, acknowledge their input in a positive manner.

 Personal communication is also key.
 Families matter to your employees; their “outside-the-workplace” lives matter.
 It is empowering for employees to know a supervisor cares and has a genuine interest in their professional and personal lives.